-While anyone can have a bad case of flu, certain groups are more likely to experience dangerous complications, ranging from pneumonia and dehydration to heart failure and death.
-Many of the same groups are also at higher risk from COVID-19.
+And while anyone can have a bad bout of flu, certain groups are more likely to experience dangerous complications, ranging from pneumonia and dehydration to heart failure and death.

-The more risk factors you have, the higher your chance of a bad outcome.
-Here are seven common risk factors, why they put you in danger and what you can do — beyond getting that all-important flu shot to blunt, or eliminate, flu’s worst effects.
+Here are seven common factors that put you at risk for a severe case of flu, and what you can do — beyond getting that all-important flu shot — to blunt, or eliminate, flu’s worst effects.

 1. Risk factor: You’re age 65 or older

 Older adults are the demographic most affected by both flu and COVID-19.
-The CDC estimates that 70 to 85 percent of flu-related deaths and up to 70 percent of flu-related hospitalizations occur in people 65 and older.
+The Centers for Disease Control and Prevention estimates that 70 to 85 percent of flu-related deaths and up to 70 percent of flu-related hospitalizations occur in people 65 and older.

 About half of adults age 65-plus also have a second risk factor that makes them vulnerable, according to National Foundation for Infectious Diseases estimates.

-But even healthy older adults are at risk, because “your immune system simply is not as robust as it was when you were 25 years old,” notes William Schaffner, M.D., medical director of the National Foundation for Infectious Diseases and a professor of infectious diseases at Vanderbilt Medical Center in Nashville, Tennessee.
+But even healthy older adults are at risk, because “your immune system simply is not as robust as it was when you were 25 years old,” Schaffner says.

 In addition, typical flu symptoms don’t always show up in older adults, causing a delay in diagnosis and treatment.